 Wireless Bridge.
 This mode connects physically separated wired networks using multiple access points.
 Wireless clients will not be able to connect to the access point in this mode.
+This access point can operate in point-to-point and point-to-multipoint bridge mode.
+Like any wireless bridge, the WAP2000 lets you wirelessly connect two or more Ethernet LANs together.
 Enter the MAC address(es) of the access point(s) that will bridge to this access point.